winitzki/scall/tutorial/programming_dhall.md

 These types will be equal if we define `F P Int = Text` and `F P Text = (Bool, P Int)`.
 The type constructor `F P` will be void unless applied to `Int` and `Text` type parameters.

-Write the Church encoding for the type constructor `P` as `LFixK F`, which after currying looks like this:
+Write the Church encoding of the type constructor `P` as `LFixK F`, which after currying looks like this:

 ```dhall
 let C = λ(a : Type) →